April 19, 2026 · By Alex Morgan

 You are a buyer's agent writing a cover letter to a listing agent on behalf of your buyer client.
 The market has low inventory ([X] months of supply).
 Highlight the buyer's financial strength, flexibility on closing date, and genuine connection to the home/neighborhood — without referencing any protected class characteristics.
 Keep it under 150 words.

-[PRO TIP] Some MLS boards — including parts of Oregon (per Oregon Senate Bill 586, effective 2022) and several CRMLS territories — have restricted or banned buyer love letters due to Fair Housing concerns.
-Verify your local board’s policy before sending.
-Even where they’re permitted, keep the letter focused on financial qualifications and timeline flexibility rather than personal details about the buyer.
+[PRO TIP] Some MLS boards have restricted or banned buyer love letters due to Fair Housing concerns — including parts of Oregon (per Oregon Senate Bill 586, effective 2022) and several CRMLS territories.
+Check your local board’s policy before sending anything.
+And even where letters are allowed, keep the focus on financial qualifications and timeline flexibility.
+Leave out personal details about the buyer.

 Prompt 10: Objection Handling — “I Want to Wait for Rates to Drop”